Ohio State vs. Michigan NCAA Football Odds, Plays and Insights | November 27, 2021

 Michigan Stats and Trends

-- In Michigan's 11 games this year, it has nine wins against the spread.

-- Michigan's games this year have gone over the point total in 45.5% of its opportunities (five times in 11 games with a set point total).
+- Michigan has hit the over in 45.5% of its opportunities this season (five times over 11 games with a set point total).

-- In games that Michigan churns out more than 355.7 yards, the team is 9-1 against the spread and 9-1 overall.
+- When Michigan totals more than 355.7 yards, the team is 9-1 against the spread and 9-1 overall.

 - The Wolverines have turned the ball over eight times, 10 fewer times than the Buckeyes have forced turnovers (18).